vuberezin/Libparted-For-Create-Disk-Label/README.md

 # Libparted-For-Create-Disk-Label
-An example of using libparted to create msdos label on disk partition and also using the sbull kernel module from "Linux Device Drivers" book.
+An example of using libparted to create msdos label on disk partition.
+Also using the sbull kernel module from "Linux Device Drivers" book for disk operations.
 Compile with -lparted -luuid